 How Google Ranks Law Firms When Users Search

 It’s critical to note how Google interrelates user experience and search results.
-Many of Google’s most significant changes to the way it measures law firm website rankings focus on the user, or the person performing the web search.
+Many of Google’s most significant changes to the way it measures law firm website rankings focus on the user performing the web search.
 Google algorithms are the complex formulas it uses to determine website rankings.
 These algorithms consider a myriad of factors when ranking websites like the quality of content, user analytics, link profiles, social media signals, and many others.

 - Phone number

-Of course, you will find these mentions throughout your website, but you can also find them on local business directories, other websites, apps, and social networking platforms.
-Local citations help people find you when they need a lawyer.
+Correct Citations help people find you when they need a lawyer.
 It’s crucial to create and maintain a wide range of popular internet accounts to keep a strong local footprint.
-This not only includes Google, but Yelp, Facebook, YouTube, Twitter, LinkedIn, even Instagram, and Tik Tok.
-However, the citation from your Google account is easily the most important for an attorney.
-You need to give it special attention because best practices regarding your Google citation change frequently.
+This not only includes Google Business Profile, but Yelp, Facebook, YouTube, Twitter, LinkedIn, even Instagram, and Tik Tok.

-If your citations are too inconsistent, not only could it negatively affect your rankings, but it could also frustrate customers trying to contact your firm.
-You will find more information on proper business listings in this helpful resource.
+If your citations are inconsistent, not only could it negatively affect your standing and branding, but it could also frustrate customers trying to contact your firm because of outdated or wrong information.

 Local Ranking Factors

 Relevance refers to how well a local listing matches what someone is searching for.
 Adding complete and detailed business information about your law firm can help Google better understand your business and match your listing to relevant searches.

 - Geo-relevance is determined by predefined groups of zip codes and further defining the geographic area by longitude and latitude